p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-create-private-networks-with-nova-and-neutron.rst

 private networks, and are specified in `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ format.
 Common examples of this are 10.0.0.0/24 or 192.168.0.0/24, however there are `other networks <https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces>`_ to choose from as well.
-In the example below, we will use 10.0.0.0/24.
+In the example below, we use 10.0.0.0/24.

 DHCP
 ----

 When a subnet is defined, DHCP can be set enabled or disabled, and can be changed later if desired.
-When DHCP is enabled, newly created instances will run cloud-init at start and detect it, and therefore determine it isn't necessary to hard-code network settings into the operating system.
-If it is disabled, then these settings will be hard-coded.
+When DHCP is enabled, newly created instances run cloud-init at start and detect it, and therefore determine it isn't necessary to hard-code network settings into the operating system.
+If it is disabled, then these settings are hard-coded.
 Having DHCP enabled can help with creating snapshots and new instances from those snapshots, as the snapshots won't have hard-coded network configs in them.
-However, older versions of cloud-init will fail to boot entirely when DHCP is enabled.
+However, older versions of cloud-init fail to boot entirely when DHCP is enabled.

 As of October 2016, only Centos 6, and all Ubuntu versions have a version of cloud-init that supports DHCP.
 If you plan to use a different operating